letsbuild-with-rajesh/handy-clippies-chrome-extension-apr2025/README.md

-# 🚀 Project
+# 🚀 Handy Clippies
-Handy Clippies - A simple chrome extension to keep collection of texts handy for repeated usage of these texts.
+A simple chrome extension to keep collection of texts handy for repeated usage of these texts.

 ## 🧩 Features